 As we’ve seen here, it’s at least a long slow process at best.
 Cutting your losses and re-investing the funds you still have into a new investment with more growth potential can be a better way to regain your losses on the previous investment.

 Take Everything With a Grain of Salt

-There are a lot of metrics we can use to measure the return on an investment.
-In this example I used percentages to prove a point.
-However, investments don’t simply move by percentage, the move by dollars and cents.
-Using the actual change in value of an investment could change the example a bit.
-If an investment goes up $100 one day then drops the same $100 tomorrow, you’re still even, no matter the percentages are.
+There are a lot of metrics we can use to measure the return on investment.
+In this example, I used percentages to prove a point.
+However, investments don’t simply move by percentage, they move by dollars and cents.
+Using the actual change in the value of an investment could change the example a bit.
+If an investment goes up $100 one day and then drops the same $100 tomorrow, you’re still even, no matter what the percentages are.